 Below is the rating data for 50 employees

-Now I need to check how many people got a rating from 4 to 6, 6 to 8, and 8 to 10.
-This time I am not applying pivot table rather I will use COUNTIF function to get the total.
+- Now, I need to check how many people got a rating from 4 to 6, 6 to 8, and 8 to 10.
+This time I am not applying a pivot table; rather, I will use the COUNTIF functionUse The COUNTIF FunctionThe COUNTIF function in Excel counts the number of cells within a range based on pre-defined criteria.
+It is used to count cells that include dates, numbers, or text.
+For example, COUNTIF(A1:A10,”Trump”) will count the number of cells within the range A1:A10 that contain the text “Trump”

+to get the total.
 Before that, I have created frequency levels like this.

-In the cell E2, I mention COUNTIF function, which counts all the numbers in range A2 to A52 which are less than or equal to 6.
+- I am going ahead and applying the COUNTIF function to get the total count.
+In cell E2, I mention the COUNTIF function, which counts all the numbers in range A2 to A52, which are less than or equal to 6.

-In the cell E3, I have used COUNTIFS function, which counts numbers if the number is greater than 6 but less than 8.
+- In cell E3, I have used the COUNTIFS function, which counts numbers if the number is greater than 6 but less than 8.

 , which counts numbers if the number is greater than 8 but less than 10.

-#2 – Frequency Distribution in Excel using Pivot Table
+#2 Frequency Distribution in Excel using Pivot Table

 Let us learn this concept with the help of examples.

-Let me explain you with an example of a Frequency distribution in Excel.
+Let me explain to you with an example of a Frequency distribution in Excel.
 I have units sold data with the price of the product.

-Here I need to know between 15 to 30 price range how many units sold, between 31 to 45 how many units sold and so on.
+Here I need to know between 15 to 30 price range how many units sold, between 31 to 45 how many units sold, and so on.

-Step 1: Select the data and apply a pivot table.
+- Step 1: Select the data and apply a pivot table.

-Step 2: Drag and drop Product Price heading to Rows and Units Sold to Values.
+- Step 2: Drag and drop Product Price heading to Rows and Units Sold to Values.

-Step 3: Now the pivot summary report should like this.
+- Step 3: Now, the pivot summary report should like this.

-Step 5: Once you click on Group it will open up the below dialogue box.
+- Step 5: Once you click on Group, it will open up the below dialogue box.

-Step 7: Click on Ok.
-Pivot grouped values like 15 to 30, 31 to 45, 46 to 60 etc…
+- Step 7: Click on the Ok.
+Pivot grouped values like 15 to 30, 31 to 45, 46 to 60, etc.

-Conclusion: Now we can analyze that the highest number of units sold when the price is between 15 to 29 I.e. 54819.
+Conclusion: Now we can analyze that the highest number of units sold when the price is between 15 to 29, i.e., 54819.

-When the product price is between 30 to 44 units sold quantity is 53794 and similarly the least number of products sold when the price is between 45 to 59 i.e. 10982.
+When the product price is between 30 to 44 units sold quantity is 53794 and similarly, the least number of products sold when the price is between 45 to 59, i.e., 10982.

-In this data, the smallest age is 15 and the highest age is 72.
-I need to find out between 15 to 30, 30 to 45, and 45 to 60 and so on.
+In this data, the smallest age is 15, and the highest age is 72.
+I need to find out between 15 to 30, 30 to 45, and 45 to 60, and so on.

 Below is the data.

-Now the pivot summary report should like this.
+- Step 2: Now, the pivot summary report should like this.

 Conclusion: It is clear that the age group between 15 to 29 is spending more money on alcohol consumption, which is not a good sign.

-Things to Remember About Frequency Distribution in Excel
+Things to Remember

 - You need to identify the frequency level first before making the frequency distribution.